 After weeks of prayer, Fred resented God’s failure to connect him.
 The key to opening a conversation was never clear to Fred, although he sought the priest’s advice frequently and attended mass.
 He thought communion might be the way to reach God but was denied access to the sacraments by the priest.
 Fred’s intensified his praywer offerings..

 Dear God.
-Let me know if this gets to.
+Let me know if this gets to you.
 My wife Minnie is dying of cancer.
 She’s a sweet woman.
 The best.
 There is no reason for her to die.
 Save her!
 I know you can do it.
 You’ve done it for so many others.
 But do it now.
 For me, please.
 Your adoring servant.
-Fred Bean
+Fred Bean.

 God doesn’t hear, or even listen, he thought.
 But he kept trying.